Montana-Media-Arts/webDesignFall2024/_docs/topic-06/09-form-mgmnt/03-page.md

 The **legend element** (`<legend>...</legend>`) comes directly after the fieldset element tag.
 The caption helps identify the purpose of the form group.

 Most browsers display these groups with a line around the edge.
-This presentation of this grouping can be altered with CSS and also help clarify data groups to users.
+This presentation of this grouping can be altered with CSS and can also help clarify data groups for users.

 <div class="codepen-embed">
   <p data-height="600" data-theme-id="30567" data-slug-hash="oNxVePE" data-default-tab="html,result" data-user="retrog4m3r" data-embed-version="2" data-pen-title="Grouping Form Elements" class="codepen"></p>